moade771/Moadify/README.md

 # Moadify

-A simple open source music player.
+A simple open source music player for windows.
 With user friendly interface and a lot of other features

 ## Installation